nRFCloud/ts-json-schema-transformer/README.md

 Please follow the guidelines:

 - Use conventional style commit messages
+- Submit a changeset with your PR `pnpm changeset`
 - Don't introduce any new runtime dependencies either through the index file or generated code
 - Run lint and fix before committing